The Rocket (music magazine): Publication history

-By January 1982, the paper’s circulation had grown to 50,000 copies per month.
-The magazine managed to attract writers and cartoonists such as Jeff Christensen, Roberta Penn, Lynda Barry, John Keister, Wes Anderson, Charles R. Cross and Scott McCaughey.
+By January 1982, the magazine’s circulation had grown to 50,000 copies per month.
+The magazine managed to attract writers and cartoonists such as Jeff Christensen, Roberta Penn, Lynda Barry, John Keister, Wes Anderson, Peter Blecha, Charles R. Cross and Scott McCaughey.
 The editors and writers constantly attempted to cover only “fairly obscure alternative bands” in the local area, such as The Fartz, The Allies, The Heats/The Heaters, Visible Targets, Red Dress, and The Cowboys.
 Publisher McChesney continued to insist that “mainstream material” be given equal time.